 Tofu

-Tofu is also known as bean curd.
-It is a food prepared by coagulating soy milk and then pressing the resulting curds into solid white blocks. it can be silken, soft, firm, or extra firm.
+Tofu may also be referred to as bean curd.
+It is a dish that is made by coagulating soy milk and then pressing the resultant curds into solid white blocks once the curds have been formed.
+It may have a silky texture, be soft, firm, or very hard.

 Kinpira